COPD: Handling a Flare-Up

 Overview

-In a COPD attack or flare-up, your usual symptoms suddenly get worse.
-You have more shortness of breath and wheezing.
-You have more coughing, with or without mucus.
+In a COPD flare-up, your symptoms get worse over a short time and stay bad.
+You may have more shortness of breath and wheezing.
+You may have more coughing, with or without mucus.
 You may cough up more mucus than usual, and it may be a different color.

 Don't panic